gradha/gradha.github.io/pelican/content/nimrod/users_prefer_static_linking.md

   not available to the other users.

-* The user copies the program to another machine, apparently using the same operative system version.
+* The user copies the program to another machine, apparently using the same operating system version.
 However, it won't run at all.
-  Maybe the *major* operative system version is the same, but sometimes operative systems have different minor versions, maybe one was upgraded to the latest security patch and this breaks the program's behaviour.
+  Maybe the *major* operating system version is the same, but sometimes operating systems have different minor versions, maybe one was upgraded to the latest security patch and this breaks the program's behaviour.

-* The user copies the program to another machine or upgrades the operative system.
+* The user copies the program to another machine or upgrades the operating system.
 The program won't run at all, sometimes without giving any useful explanation.

 * The user wants to run the software in a cybercafe, or is otherwise